 We all have unique healthcare needs.
 University Health is committed to meeting those needs.
-We provide comprehensive and sensitive care to all people, and we're proud proud to serve the needs of the LGBT community in a welcoming and affirming setting.
+We provide comprehensive and sensitive care to all people, and we're proud to serve the needs of the LGBT community in a welcoming and affirming setting.

 We strive to provide a compassionate, welcoming environment where you can get the support and care you need.
 Providers from five disciplines collaborate to provide top-quality, gender-affirming care to our LGBTQ patients.
 We use a multidisciplinary team-visit approach allowing patients the opportunity to see all providers in one visit, if desired.

 - A primary care physician to coordinate regular medical care and provide continuity and integration of healthcare services, while pro-actively focusing on health promotion, disease prevention, and the diagnosis and treatment of acute and chronic illness.